brandon-fryslie/tesseract-react/README.md

 UI for the draco art installation

+**Important: Run `nvm use` from the repo directory to ensure you are using the correct version of NodeJS**

 ## Setup

 Run `yarn install` in the repo directory.
 You must have Yarn installed.
 On MacOS, this can be accomplished via `brew install yarn`.